Macrometacorp/docs/docs/search/queries/search-functions.md

 _low_ and _high_ can be numbers or strings (technically also `null`, `true` and `false`), but the data type must be the same for both.

 :::warning
-The alphabetical order of characters is not taken into account by Search, i.e. range queries in SEARCH operations against Views will not follow the language rules as per the defined Analyzer locale.
+The alphabetical order of characters is not taken into account by Search, i.e. range queries in SEARCH operations against views will not follow the language rules as per the defined analyzer locale.
 :::

 - **path** (attribute path expression): the path of the attribute to test in the document